marcosandrokraft/marcosandrokraft/README.md

-## Hi there 👋
+## Hi, I’m Marco Kraft 👋

-I’m a Cloud Engineer with a strong focus on **Microsoft Azure**, working mainly on **enterprise-scale environments** for regulated industries like banking and insurance.
+I’m a Cloud Engineer with a strong focus on Microsoft Azure, working primarily in enterprise-scale, regulated environments such as banking and insurance

 ### 🔭 I’m currently working on
 - Azure Landing Zones (CAF aligned)